wp-plugins/13-moon-synchronometer/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-The 13-Moon Synchronometer is a calendar of Natural Time and harmonic measurement tool synchronized with the synchronic order.
-Your site can easily display a harmonic Calendar.
-The plugin makes a widget you can drop in your sidebar or use shortcode [thirteen-moon-calendar] in a post or page.
+The 13-Moon Synchronometer is a calendar of Natural Time and harmonic measurement tool synchronized with natural order.
+Your site will display a harmonic Calendar, list your posts, moon, kin, and more.
+Makes a widget you can drop in a sidebar or use shortcode [thirteen-moon-calendar] in post or page to synchronize with Natural Time.

 = Contributors include =